Qualifications of a Church Leader (1 Timothy 3-4)

 The writer quotes a saying that if anyone longs to be a church overseer, it is a noble goal (1 Timothy 3:1).
 When "all humans" is translated as "men", pronouns matter.

 A translation that adds "man" and "he" adds an idea that is not in the original Greek.
-For example, a less accurate translation would be "if any man desires to be a church overseer, he desires a noble task."
+For example, a less accurate translation would be "If any man desires to be a church overseer, he desires a noble task."
 Several English translations make this passage appear to exclusively address males, using ten or more male descriptions or pronouns.
 Women are only excluded from roles as priests, pastors, bishops, and overseers when we translate the Greek word [tis] meaning "all humans" or "anyone", as "men" or use a male pronoun.
-Marg Mowczko points out that there are no words in Greek indicating that only men can be overseers (11) or church leaders.
+Marg Mowczko points out that there are no words in Greek indicating that only men can be overseers (1) or church leaders.

 In my book The Sword: A Fun Way to Engage in Healthy Debate on What the Bible Says about a Woman's Role, flashcard 43 thrusts the Complementarian view that an overseer must be a man, while the Egalitarian defence is that an overseer must be faithful in marriage (if married).